Coop-Wolf/3013-Algorithms/Assignments/P01/README.md

 ### Instructions

-- My program expects you to enter in letter.
+- My program expects you to enter in letters.
 - To terminate the program, key in 'Z'.

 - Example Command: